nicknisi/dotfiles/README.md

 ## Questions

-If you have questions, notice issues,  or would like to see improvements, please open an [issue](https://github.com/nicknisi/dotfiles/issues/new) and I'm happy to help you out!
+If you have questions, notice issues,  or would like to see improvements, please open a new [discussion](https://github.com/nicknisi/dotfiles/discussions/new) and I'm happy to help you out!